* Pound rallies further on Brexit bets

 * U.S.-China negotiations going well - Trump

-* Oil jumps after explosion on Iranian oil tanker (Updates prices, changes comments, dateline; previous LONDON)
+* Oil jumps after explosion on Iranian oil tanker (Updates prices, adds end of U.S.-China talks)

 By Rodrigo Campos

-NEW YORK, Oct 11 (Reuters) - Global stocks and the euro rallied on Friday on signs of a detente in the U.S.-China trade war and hopes that Britain was moving closer to a smooth exit from the European Union.
+NEW YORK, Oct 11 (Reuters) - Global stocks and the euro rallied on Friday on signs of progress in U.S.-China trade talks and hopes that Britain was moving closer to a smooth exit from the European Union.

 The MSCI world equity index was on track for its first weekly rise in four.
-Frankfurt’s main stock index , seen as sensitive to trade wars because of its export-oriented components, jumped and was on course for its biggest daily gain since January.
+Frankfurt’s main stock index , seen as sensitive to trade wars because of its export-oriented components, ended up 2.9% for its biggest daily gain since January 4.

 The improved appetite for riskier assets carried from Thursday and improved after U.S. President Donald Trump said “good things” were happening during high-level China-U.S. trade talks and spoke of “warmer feelings.”